 Where's the evidence, you say?
 We've got your evidence right here.

 People who fail the bar exam on their first, second, heck even on their 10th try are not doomed to career failure.
 They're pretty awesome -- and by that we mean awe-inspiring.
 Here are just a few examples:

 - Kathleen Sullivan, the former Dean of Stanford Law School and name partner of Quinn Emanuel Urquhart & Sullivan, failed the California Bar the first time.
 That was after she had argued before the U.S. Supreme Court in several cases.

-- Hillary Clinton, our current secretary of state, failed the District of Columbia bar before passing the Arkansas bar.
+- Hillary Clinton, former secretary of state, failed the District of Columbia bar before passing the Arkansas bar.
 Before her impressive political career, Ms. Clinton was the first female partner at Rose Law Firm, the first female chair of the Legal Services Corporation, and was twice listed as one of the 100 most influential lawyers in America.